ian-wigley/Demo-Effects/README.md

-# Letters
+# Letters written in Typescript
-First Commit
+Simple old school demo effect (C64).
-Simple old school demo effect (C64), parse a Bitmap font & recreate it using a single image to display text..
+Parse a Bitmap font & recreate it using a single image to display text..